 The tipping is restricted to only the tip of the tail and virtually invisible on the ears, ~It MUST be visible.
 The top of the coat is clear of any stripped markings and the underbelly, chin, nose and paws are lighter near white in tone.

-The Golden cats are born radiant orange - it is vibrant and Illuminouse.
+The Golden kittens are born radiant orange - it is vibrant and Illuminouse.
 Silver kittens are born with white paws even around their paw pads.
 At birth, you should be able to see the dark tipping on the tail and back, white will be visible on the nose, chin & paw pads.
-Only after 4-5months, a kitten will distinguish itself from an 11 to a true 12.

 While Fife does not recognise this code - it is described as 11 on the Pedigrees.
 Look out for the top of the coat - a true 12 will have very light tipping on the coat along it's back.

 Golden Cat that is ny12 - is on FiFe pedigree ny11 - (in pointed ny1233 is FIFe ny2133)

 Silver Cat ns12 - is on FiFe pedigree ns11 - (in pointed ns1233 is FIFe ny2133)

 The same principles apply to Blue Golden & Silver - however, it is harder to distinguish and only at 4-5 months can one be certain.

 FIFe EMS 12 (Shell) code does not apply to British Short & Longhair - the paradox is that it is not recognised in the Show Ring and can be marked down.
 However, judges have their own discretion and there is room for movement.